Josefinekihlstrom/Plant-Memory/README.md

     the last round that is stored.

 5. **Theme Buttons**
     - The two buttons represents a theme each.
-When the player visits the page the light theme is automatically showed which makes the 'Ligh Theme' button disabled.
+When the player visits the page the first time the light theme is automatically showed which makes the 'Ligh Theme' button disabled.
     When the player click on the 'Dark Theme' button the css style for that theme is switched to.
 This makes the 'Dark Theme' button disabled but not the 'Light Theme' button, this to indicate which theme is currently used.
+    Though the light theme is the default theme, both of the themes are locally stored.
+If the player decides to refresh the page or click on the replay button while playing, the chosen theme from the previous session will show.

 ### Features left to implement
 - **Add opportunity to change music during playing.**